BrainNormalizer: Anatomy-Informed Pseudo-Healthy Brain Reconstruction from Tumor MRI via Edge-Guided ControlNet: Related Works

 \subsection{ControlNet}

 Researchers have investigated to control diffusion models on various forms of external information, such as class labels, textual prompts, or structural maps, to achieve controlled image generation.
 Such conditional diffusion frameworks enable both semantic and spatial guidance.
 Among these approaches, ControlNet has emerged as a powerful framework that injects structural conditions into large pretrained diffusion models while preserving their generative capabilities \cite{zhang2023adding}.
-ControlNet is an end-to-end framework that conditions large pretrained text-to-image diffusion models on external structural signals such as edges, segmentation maps, or keypoints \cite{zhang2023adding}.
-In this architecture, a trainable control branch is attached to a frozen diffusion backbone via zero-convolution layers, whose weights are initialized to zero to ensure that new control pathways gradually emerge during training without disrupting pretrained knowledge.
-The control branch processes these conditional inputs in parallel with the main diffusion stream and fuses them at multiple resolutions.
-This design allows spatially guided generation that preserves fine structural details while maintaining global semantic coherence.